 23, 1918.
 His parents were Raymond and Bertha LaRue; Raymond, a 1913 graduate of the Philadelphia College of Pharmacy and Science, owned and operated Malvern Pharmacy.
 Richard followed his father and enrolled in the Philadelphia College of Pharmacy and Science in 1936 and pledged Kappa Psi.
 After graduating and passing his state boards Richard worked at DeHaven's Drug Store in West Chester, PA.
-He enlisted in the Navy Reserves in 1940 and was called to active duty as a Pharmacist's Mate First Class in November 1941.
-He completed training with amphibious landing forces before being assigned to the troop transport, USS Joseph Hewes (AP-50) for the invasion of North Africa.294 From November 8 to 11, 1942, LaRue went ashore to treat and transport wounded back to the Hewes.
+He enlisted in the Navy Reserves in 1940 and was called to active duty as a Pharmacist's Mate First Class in

+November 1941.
+He completed training with amphibious landing forces before being assigned to the troop transport, USS Joseph Hewes (AP-50) for the invasion of North Africa.
+From November 8 to 11, 1942, LaRue went ashore to treat and transport wounded back to the Hewes.
 He received a commendation for his efforts while under heavy enemy fire from the beach.
 The Hewes was torpedoed on November 11; LaRue helped rescue 30 wounded and moved them to the USS Tasker H. Bliss (AP-42).
-The Bliss was then torpedoed on November 12; LaRue was among the casualties.295 His body was never recovered; he is listed on the Tablets of the Missing at the North African American Cemetery in Tunisia.
-CPhM Milton Hayden McClain (Service # 6245759) was born in Merkel, TX, on November 4,
+The Bliss was then torpedoed on November 12; LaRue was among the casualties; his death date is given as 1943 when his status changed from missing to killed.
+His body was never recovered; he is remembered on the Tablets of the Missing at the North African American Cemetery in Tunisia.

+PhM1c Herman Ezra LeWine (Service # 6509532) was born in Atlantic City, NJ, on May 14,